01binary/360-video-pipeline/README.md

 ### Warping

-Choosing the "initial" view seen by the viewer before they rotate the screen is accomplished by warping, or re-mapping the pixels across the video sphere.
+Choosing the initial view seen by the viewer before they rotate the screen is accomplished by warping, or re-mapping the pixels across the video sphere.

 This operation should be done in the Stitching phase to save time, but the Insta 360 Stitcher doesn't allow specifying precise values in degrees so I have to do this with the VR Rotate Sphere plug-in as part of the first transcoding pass.